shopware5/devdocs/source/developers-guide/shopware-config/index.md

     ],
 ```

 This option controls the smarty template caching.
 Normally you have to clear your cache after every change on the template, but if you set `forceCompile` to `true` your template will be compiled on every reload.
 This should be an essential option for every developer.
-Keep in mind that it does have a great impact and loading times and should never be used in production.
+Keep in mind that it does have a great impact on loading times and should never be used in production.

 ### HTTP Cache